FL2744/FL2744/README.md

 I work at the intersection of **artificial intelligence and the humanities**.

-My projects explore how large language models can be used to better understand multilingual communication, translation, culture, and global information.
+My projects explore how large language models can be used to better understand translation, culture, and creative expression.

 ### Current interests